LUMC/galaxy-launcher/docs/user_guide/configure_instance.md

 Variable | Function
 ---|---
-docker_default_location | Where docker stores the images and containers.
+installdocker_default_location | Where docker stores the images and containers.
 Use a volume with ample disk space. docker_image | The docker image.
 Defaults to "bgruening/galaxy-stable:latest" but it's better to tag it with a version number. (i.e. 17.01) docker_user | a user that will be created without sudo rights on the remote machine. docker_container_name | What name the container gets for easy access using docker commands.
 Default is "galaxy".